 Lusca is a giant sea monster living in the Blue Hole near the island of Andros in the Bahamas This mythical sea creature is said to be enormous, resembling a giant octopus or giant squid and allegedly measuring a whopping 75 feet in length.

 The Vodyanoy is a male water spirit living at the bottom of the Great Sea.
 According to Slavic mythology, Vodyanoy is an evil spirit who delights in drowning humans, so beware!

 British Columbia on the North American Pacific Coast is home to a mythical sea creature by the name of Cadborosaurus.
 He is an alleged sea monster closely resembling a lizard or reptile, whose nickname is “Caddy”.
 There have been at least 300 sightings of “Caddy” in the last 80 years.

-In Greek mythology, The Cetus was a deadly sea monster pursued by both Persus and Heracles.
-The Cetus constellation, “whale” is located near other water related constellations such as Aquarius, Pisces, and Erinanus.
+In Greek mythology, The Cetus was a deadly sea monster pursued by both Perseus and Heracles.
+The Cetus constellation, “whale” is located near other water-related constellations such as Aquarius, Pisces, and Eridanus.

 Kaijin is a mythical sea creature, also from Japan, who is mentioned quite often in books from the Edo period.
 He had some human traits, such as eyebrows and skin around the waist, but Kaijin never spoke and could not live more than a few days out of the sea.